 These devices will establish a connection between workers and the digital platform.

+Wearable technology can also simplify the process of managing daily activities.
 Time, as well as the progress of the activity, can be scanned and collected on virtual worksheets to obtain a precise image of the flow.

 The potential that wearable technology has in increasing productivity is the factor that is increasing its use in the workplace.

 There are already studies and reports that highlight how the use of this technology actually increases productivity.

 The sharing economy is proving that more and more companies are implementing the use of project teams with resources that operate remotely.

 More and more workers are looking for flexibility.
 The ability to organize one’s time and hours of work and not being tied to a desk is becoming more and more important.